 Full name Displays the endpoint user's name if added by the endpoint user.
 Phone Displays the endpoint user's phone number if added by the endpoint user.
-See Retrieving user details from cloud applications on page 28 and Adding your phone number and email address manually on page 29.
+See Retrieving user details from cloud applications on page 37 and Adding your phone number and email address manually on page 38.
 Email Displays the endpoint user's email address if added by the endpoint user.
-See Retrieving user details from cloud applications on page 28 and Adding your phone number and email address manually on page 29.
+See Retrieving user details from cloud applications on page 37 and Adding your phone number and email address manually on page 38.
 Get personal info from Displays the source of the endpoint user's personal information and the last time the information was updated.
 The options are user-specified, from the OS, and from cloud applications: LinkedIn, Google, and Salesforce.
 Depending on the EMS configuration, not all options may be available.
 You can click User Input to select an image or take a webcam photo to use as the user avatar.
 You can provide information to FortiClient from an account for a cloud application, such as a Linkedin, Google, or Salesforce account.
 After the endpoint user logs into the account, FortiClient attempts to retrieve the following information when available: name, avatar, phone number, and email address.
-See Retrieving user details from cloud applications on page 28.
+See Retrieving user details from cloud applications on page 37.
 By default, FortiClient displays user details from the endpoint OS and sends this information to EMS.
 If you provide details using one of the methods above, FortiClient displays those details and sends that information to EMS instead.
-Status Displays whether the endpoint is online or offline, on-net or off-net.
-See On-net/off-net status with EMS on page 33.
+Status Displays whether the endpoint is online or offline, on- or off-fabric.
+See On-/off-fabric status with EMS on page 43.
 Hostname Displays the hostname of the endpoint where FortiClient is installed.
+Domain Displays the name of the domain to which the endpoint is connected, if applicable.